brimmann/simple-todo-andoird-app/README.md

 ## How to use it:

 You can open this repository as a complete android studio project.
+It is purtly written with Kotlin.

 ## About: